 This traditional cake used to appear only on the Tet holiday.
 Chung cake is made from familiar ingredients to Vietnamese people including pork, green beans, and sticky rice; wrapped in many layers of green leaves and boiled in about 12 hours.
 According to the legend, Chung cake reflects the image of the earth as it is the rich mix of Vietnamese agriculture and the characteristics of Vietnamese people.

 During Lunar New Year in Vietnam, there is a lot of fat and oiled foods that can cloy the appetite.
 Pickled onions are created to help the digestive system digest foods more easily.
 Some Vietnamese people consider that the Tet holiday must have three main things: fat meat, pickled onions, and red distiches.

 Furthermore, there is a lot of iconic foods that inspire the taste in different regions on the Tet holiday such as spring rolls, jams, boiled chickens, Vietnamese sausages, steamed sticky rice, and so on.

 Tet Holiday’s Mascots

 Vietnamese Zodiac Signs

 Each year has its own symbolic animal.
-12 zodiac signs in Vietnam are different from 12 ones in China (The 4th zodiac animal in Vietnam is Cat while the 4th in China is Rabbit).
+12 zodiac signs in Vietnam are different from the 12 ones in China (The 4th zodiac animal in Vietnam is Cat while the 4th in China is Rabbit).
 Every zodiac sign will bring its own luck during the year so it can be seen everywhere in Vietnam through outside decorations and advertisement banners.

 Trees & Flowers on Tet Holiday

 Apricot blossoms in South Vietnam and peach blossoms in North Vietnam are also the symbols of the Vietnam Lunar New Year.
 The pink peach blossoms will bring luck while the yellow apricot blossom will deliver fortune to owners.

 Tray of Five Fruits

-It is a tray of 5 different fruits such as grapefruits, bananas, oranges, and some tropical fruits.
+It is a tray of 5 different fruits like grapefruits, bananas, oranges, and some tropical fruits.
 Although other regions choose other fruits, the fruit tray is still used to express the host’s wish through their colors, names, and arrangements.